 Mind the Gap

-Garsington Opera is proud to be a part of Mind the Gap, a new European project that aims to explore digital participatory work with diverse communities.
+Garsington Opera is proud to have been a part of Mind the Gap, a European project that aims to explore digital participatory work with diverse communities.

-Mind the Gap: Creating Digital Bridges to Community, is a two-year international research project bringing together six European arts organisations to explore digital arts education and how educators can work effectively with diverse communities.
-The project aims to identify best practices for digital engagement, provide educators with tangible resources and offer guidelines for policymakers.
-The Mind the Gap consortium is composed of six partner organisations, of which we are one, from Belgium, France, Italy, Ireland, the United Kingdom and Norway.
-We will work together over a period of two years to explore methodologies for working digitally with disadvantaged communities, offering training, case studies, online tools and a study of how arts workers, educators and teaching artists can support communities affected by the digital gap.
+Mind the Gap: Creating Digital Bridges to Community, was a two-year international research project bringing together six European arts organisations to explore digital arts education and how educators can work effectively with diverse communities.
+The project aimed to identify best practices for digital engagement, provide educators with tangible resources and offer guidelines for policymakers.
+The Mind the Gap consortium was composed of six partner organisations, of which we were one, from Belgium, France, Italy, Ireland, the United Kingdom, and Norway.
+We worked together over a period of two years to explore methodologies for working digitally with disadvantaged communities, offering training, case studies, online tools, and a study of how arts workers, educators and teaching artists can support communities affected by the digital gap.

-“I’m really pleased that Garsington Opera is taking part in our first European research project.
+“I’m really pleased that Garsington Opera took part in our first European research project.
 We are passionate about reaching everyone within our communities and creating digital bridges.
-The pandemic has forced all of us to find innovate new digital ways of working and I’m excited to share experiences with our European partners and enable artists to develop skills further to deliver innovative digital projects.”
+The pandemic forced all of us to find innovate new digital ways of working and I’m excited to have shared experiences with our European partners and enabled artists to develop skills further to deliver innovative digital projects.”

 Karen Gillingham (Creative Director of Learning & Participation)